 Sacral Nerve Stimulation

-What do I need to know about sacral nerve stimulation?
+What you need to know about sacral nerve stimulation:

-- The second part involves implanting the stimulator.
-Your healthcare provider will complete this part if you had a decrease in symptoms during the trial phase.
-He will make an incision on the side of your upper buttock.
-A space is made just under your skin and the stimulator is connected to a permanent lead.
-Then, the stimulator is placed in the space and the space is closed with stitches.
+You may be given general anesthesia to keep you asleep and free from pain during the procedure.
+You may instead be given local anesthesia to numb the procedure area.
+With local anesthesia, you may still feel pressure or pushing during the procedure, but you should not feel any pain.
+You will be placed on your stomach.
+Your healthcare provider will reopen the incision that was made during the first stage.
+A space is made just under your skin.
+The stimulator is connected to a permanent lead.
+Then, the stimulator is placed into the space and the space is closed with stitches.
 You will be given a programming device to adjust and turn the stimulator off and on as needed.

 Contact your healthcare provider if:

 - You have pain at the stimulator site.

 - You have a fever.